KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when there is a syntax error in XML parsing.
 This class cannot be inherited.

-    throw [System.Security.XmlSyntaxException]::New("there is a syntax error in XML parsing.
-This class cannot be inherited.")
+    throw [System.Security.XmlSyntaxException]::New('there is a syntax error in XML parsing.
+This class cannot be inherited.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Security.XmlSyntaxException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Security.XmlSyntaxException.aspx)